harshfatepuria/data-analysis-test/README 599 #v1.txt

 	a.
 A summary of the count of different types of files present:  initialSummary.json
 	b.
 A dictionary file for each file type storing the file_type, array of paths to the training data (75%), and array of paths to the testing data (25%)
 	     This file is very important because we refer to it for the paths to each file in a particular type.

+	Files Preparation
+	1) To detect file types and generate json files java typedetect.runner.TypeDetectRunner
+	Arguments:
+		-data		base data folder
+		-output		folder to store output json files
+		-mimetype	path to custom mimetype.xml (optional)
+					default: use tika default tika-mimetype.xml
+	Files generated as output:
+		summary.json		summary of mime diversity
+		allRecords.json		indicates detected type of each file byType/*.json		list of files path for each detected type

+	2) To separate files for each type to test and train data (75%-25% ratio except for application/octet-stream) java typedetect.runner.SeparateTestTrainDataRunner
+	Arguments:
+		-byType	folder that contains list of files path for each detected type (output from 1) -output	folder to store output json files
+	Files generated as output:
+		*.json		list of files path, separated to test and train data, for each type